 You can go through and eliminate all of the conflicts you find, and you’ll have eliminated this problem for the moment.

-Just make sure to make this audit a regular part of your routine, and you’ll be set.
+Just make sure to make this audit a regular part of your routine (how frequently you need to run this script will depend on how frequently you’re adjusting your brand’s Google Ads keywords), and you’ll be set.

-Error #5: You’re Inconsistent at Managing your Negative Keywords Lists
+Google Ads Negative Keywords Mistake #5: You’re Not Managing your Negative Keywords Lists Consistently

 If you’re worried about maxing out your ability to add negative keywords, don’t be.
 You can add up to 10,000 negative keywords to a single list.